Can I claim compensation if I was injured by an untraceable (hit-and-run) driver?

 - taking the details of any witnesses to the incident

-Where the police and your insurer ultimately cannot trace the driver, a claim may be filed with MIB.
-You do not need a solicitor to do this, although a solicitor can help to complete the required paperwork.
-Solicitors can also advise on what you can do to improve the likelihood of success.
-Claims can be made through the MIB website.Back to top
+If the police and your insurer cannot trace the driver, you can then start a claim with the MIB.
+You do not need a solicitor to do this, although a solicitor can help guide you through the process and complete the required paperwork.

 Making a claim through your insurer

-Making a claim to MIB can be a long and drawn out process.
-If your car is insured under a comprehensive policy, you may consider making a claim for the damage to your vehicle through your own insurer.
+If you were injured as a driver or motorcyclist and you hold fully comprehensive insurance, you may consider making a claim for the damage to your vehicle through your own insurer.
 In many cases, your insurer will settle the claim much faster than MIB.

 If you lose your no claims discount as a result of the collision, you can put in a claim to the Motor Insurers' Bureau.

-Quittance's solicitors handle many claims each month via the MIB.
-If you have been injured by an untraceable driver, contact Quittance to discuss your options or to start your claim today.
+If you have been injured by an untraceable or uninsured driver, why not call us for a free consultation to discuss your options or to start a claim for compensation.